In The News: Feature in Verywell

 Dr. Maimuna (Maia) Majumder is a postdoctoral research fellow at Harvard University’s Health Policy Data Science lab and a recent graduate of the Engineering Systems program at MIT’s Institute for Data, Systems, and Society (IDSS).
 During her masters and doctoral studies at MIT, Maia was funded through a graduate fellowship at HealthMap computational epidemiology group.
 Prior to her arrival at MIT, she earned a Bachelors of Science in Engineering Science (with a concentration in Civil and Environmental Engineering) and a Masters of Public Health in Epidemiology and Biostatistics at Tufts University.
 While at Tufts, Maia was a field researcher with the International Centre for Diarrheal Disease Research, Bangladesh (ICDDR,B), where she worked with clinic patients (and their data) to learn how to better tell their stories.
-Her current research interests involve probabilistic modeling, data mining, and “systems epidemiology” in the context of public health, with a recent focus on causal inference for infectious disease surveillance using digital disease data (e.g. search trends; news and social media).
+Her current research interests involve probabilistic modeling, data science, and “systems epidemiology” in the context of public health, with a focus on causal inference for infectious disease surveillance using digital disease data (e.g. search trends; news and social media).
 She also enjoys exploring novel techniques for data procurement, writing about data for the general public, and creating meaningful data visualizations.
 When taking a break from work, Maia moonlights as a jazz vocalist, budding chef, and primal wellness enthusiast who loves Bikram yoga and lifting heavy objects with her awesome husband.